mathworks-ref-arch/matlab-parallel-server-on-azure-lin/releases/R2025b/README.md

 # Step 3.
 Connect to Your Cluster From MATLAB

 1. Clicking **Create** opens the Deployment Details page, where you can monitor the progress of your deployment.
 Wait for the message **Your deployment is complete**.
-2. Go to your resource group, and select the Storage Account ending with **storage**.
-The screen must look like the one in Figure 1.
+2. Go to your resource group, and select the Storage Account with a name prefixed by **mwstorage**.
+The screen must look similar to the example shown in Figure 1.

     ![Resource Group On Completion](../../img/Deployment_Complete_Select_Storage.png)